-- 1. Hold the card with its face up and its connector holes toward the card slot. - 2.
-Slide the PC Card into the slot until it is flush with the OmniBook. - 3.
-To remove the card, click the PC Card indicator in the taskbar, then click Stop (for Windows 95 only).
+- 1. To remove the card, click the PC Card indicator in the taskbar, then click Stop (for Windows 95 only).
 This protects your data and avoids unexpected problems.
-You can restart the card by removing it, then inserting again. - 4.
-Press the eject button to pop the card out.
+You can restart the card by removing it, then inserting again. - 2.
+Press the eject button once to pop the button out. - 3.
+Press the eject button again to eject the PC Card.